sudsho/ml-experiments/README.md

 ## quick wrap
 going into 2021 with a much better feel for dl + tabular. the gap between sklearn me and torch me has narrowed.

+## end of 2020 notes
+favorite new tools this year: pytorch, optuna, lightgbm, shap. took a while to get comfortable with pytorch but the explicit loop pays off when debugging. going into 2021 i want to do a real recsys, more transformers stuff, and finally try fastapi.